Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Certifications/Create an Enterprise Knowledge Assistant.md

 I completed AWS SimuLearn: Create an Enterprise Knowledge Assistant (December 2025).

 This was awesome – I built a real AI assistant for company documents.

 I learned:
 - Using Amazon Bedrock and Knowledge Bases
 - Uploading PDFs and letting the AI answer questions from them
 - Adding guardrails for safe answers
 - Connecting it to a chat interface
-- Keeping everything private and secure Now I can make smart internal chatbots for any team – feels like real magic!
+- Keeping everything private and secure Now I can make smart internal chatbots for any team

+Feels like real magic!

 ---